Welcome to today's edition of the Rush 24-7 podcast.

 And he asks some guy, hey, who's that?

-That's uh Kathleen Willie.
+That's Kathleen Willey.

 Hey, give me her number, will you?

-And guy got her number, and Clinton called her, and uh she claims hit on her, harassed her, husband committed suicide not long after.
+And the guy got her number, and Clinton called her, and she claims hit on her, harassed her.

-So she's she's surfacing now.
+So she's surfacing now.

 Here's the next bite.

-This is Megan Kelly says, Well, look, when you look at the Clinton's approval ratings, both of them.
+Megan Kelly says, well, look, when you look at the Clintons' approval ratings, both of them, I mean, they're sky high, Kathleen.

-The younger women who are looking at it's gonna be really cool to have a uh first woman president, and I'm gonna vote for her, and they have no idea about what she stands for, who she is.
+The younger women who are looking at it's going to be really cool to have a first woman president, and I'm going to vote for her.

-And I just think women like that should be they should be educated.
+And I just think women like that should be, they should be educated.

-Because Megan, what happened to me?
+Because, Megan, what happened to me?

 It was terrifying.